Madivoli/portfolio_projects/README.md

 **Results:**

 Depression and length of stay

 	● A **weak positive correlation** exists between depression and length of stay **(r = 0.0631)**, indicating that as a student's duration of stay increases, there is minimal change in their level of depression.

 Length of stay and social connectedness

 	● There is a  **weak negative relationship** between length of stay and social connectedness **(r = -0.0405)**, suggesting that the duration of stay has little to no effect on social connectedness.

-Length of stay and acculturative Stress
+Length of stay and acculturative stress

-	● There is a **weak positive correlation** between length of stay and acculturative stress **(r = 0.0040)**, implying nearly no linear relationship between
+	● There is a **weak positive correlation** between length of stay and acculturative stress **(r = 0.0040)**, implying nearly no linear relationship between these two variables.

 ## CONCLUSION